jctwizard/honours/README.md

-# HonoursProject
+# HonoursProject by jctwood
-Intelligent user interfaces for virtual reality
+Adaptive User Interfaces for Virtual Reality